Precision tissue staining every time

 Slide assembly

-This video shows how to assemble the slide/covertile sandwich and place it into the slide Omni-StainerTM.
-First the tacky spacers are exposed by removing the protective tape from the covertile.
-To avoid airbubbles between the slide and the covertile the slide is first placed in the small tray with compatible buffer (water or PBS) and in such submerged stage is covered with a covertile.
-The spacers are tacky enough to hold the covertile in place (after slightly pressed against the slide) but yet when wet allow repositioning the covertile over the slide.
+This video shows how to assemble the slide/coverpad sandwich and place it into the slide Omni-StainerTM.
+First the tacky spacers are exposed by removing the protective tape from the cover pad.
+To avoid airbubbles between the slide and the coverpad the slide is first placed in the small tray with compatible buffer (water or PBS) and in such submerged stage is covered with a coverpad.
+The spacers are tacky enough to hold the coverpad in place (after slightly pressed against the slide) but yet when wet allow repositioning the coverpad over the slide.
 After the sandwich is assembled the combo is placed on the shelf and then into the Omni-StainerTM

 Play Video